- Crews are continuing to work between Whittier Street and 10th Street.

-Initially the Whittier Street signal will be in “flashing mode” indicating motorists traveling inbound and outbound on Egan Drive to use caution, and motorists on Whittier Street to stop and then proceed with caution through the intersection.
+Initially the Main Street signal will be in “flashing mode” indicating motorists traveling inbound and outbound on Egan Drive to use caution, and motorists on Main Street to stop and then proceed with caution through the intersection.

 Once traffic control devices are in place, the signal will be non-operational through September.

-Traffic controls will be in place on Egan Drive between 12th Street and Willoughby Avenue reducing traffic lanes to one lane in each direction.
+Traffic controls will be in place on Egan Drive between 12th Street and Seward Street, reducing traffic lanes to one lane in each direction.

-Left turns will be restricted on-to or off-of Egan Drive after 10th Street to Willoughby Avenue to ensure the best possible flow of traffic through the work zone.
+Left turns will be restricted on-to or off-of Egan Drive after 10th Street to Ferry Way to ensure the best possible flow of traffic through the work zone.

 - Please follow NEW TRAFFIC PATTERNS and posted DETOURS.